 This is great news, not only for workplace satisfaction, but also for productivity.
 According to a recent study, 39% of employees will actually work harder if they are happy.

-So happy employees are not only more engaged, but more productive – and they are also less likely to leave, reducing your turnover rate.
+So happy employees are not only more engaged, more likely to come up with innovative ideas and do their best work – they’re also less likely to leave, reducing your turnover rate.